madsalama/imonitor/README.md

 # imonitor
 ### Dynamic filesystem monitoring daemon

+- imonitor: command line utility to use along with the daemon via unix domain socket.
 - imonitord: daemon that tracks inotify watches on multiple directories:
 	- handles "add/remove/list" for the running watches.
 	- spawns a parallel worker thread that uses polling to read inotify events\